Skill Creator

 Flow

 If the current conversation contains a workflow the user wants to capture, the agent extracts it from history first — tools used, steps taken, input/output formats, edge cases encountered.
-Then asks 2–3 clarifying questions: purpose, invocation type, trigger phrases.
-Pre-filled values from an orchestrator prompt skip the question.
+It cannot ask the user anything — AskUserQuestion is removed from every subagent in CC 2.1.233.
+A missing purpose, invocation type, or trigger phrase gets the safest reading, stated explicitly in the report, with the open question handed back to the caller unanswered.

 Full workflow internals — phase breakdown, frontmatter reference, patterns